 The best time to apply a root smudge is soon after you’ve hair highlighted in a salon or you’ve just highlighted your hair at home.
 Either way, starting out with freshly highlighted hair is a must!

-If you are waiting a couple weeks after you’ve gotten highlights and you’re hoping to blend the line of demarcation that’s started to form you can also follow these same steps to blend out that line.
+If you are waiting a couple of weeks after you’ve gotten highlights and you’re hoping to blend the line of demarcation that’s started to form, you can also follow these same steps to blend out that line.

 Step #3: Wash your hair

 You’re going to want to apply your root smudge on clean, damp hair.
-Right before applying the toner, wash your hair (no conditioner!) and then towel dry your hair very well.
-Comb out hair and section into 4 quadrants securing with clips.
+Right before applying the toner, wash your hair and lightly mist with a leave-in detangling spray or porosity equalizer (avoiding heavy masks).
+Gently squeeze out water with a towel (do not rub) and carefully detangle with a wide-tooth comb before sectioning.
+Comb out hair and section into 4 quadrants.
+Secure the sections with clips.

 Pro tip: A lot of toners look very dark while they are processing.
-This is because of oxidation, it does not mean that your color will turn out that dark!
+This is because of oxidation; it does not mean that your color will turn out that dark!
 Don’t panic!
-If you chose a color the same or lighter than your natural, you’ll have a great result
+If you chose a color that matches your natural root, you’ll have a great result.

 How Long Will My Root Smudge Last?